In 2001 I wrote a song called “Fruit Fly” and then recorded it in 2008, here it is now:

 The long outro guitar solo was new, I never did that before the recording.
 I think I was listening to a lot of Tears for Fears at the time so I like to think that part was inspired by them somehow.
 Maybe?

 I programmed the drums using Sonar’s MIDI “piano roll” which is kind of awkward but it worked.
 I used samples of the drums from when I recorded Andrea Maxand’s “Here Comes the Revolution” for Ball of Wax #4.
-This was a bit interesting because I used one mic for that and so the kick and snare both have a lot of hi-hat in them.
+This was a bit interesting because I used one mic for that and so the kick and snare samples both have a lot of hi-hat in them.
 Old timers call that “bleed.”
-I call it art.
+Bleed.

 For bass, I thought I’d try programming that too, so it’s also a piano roll MIDI composition.
 I borrowed some kind of synth keyboard from my friend Sugar McGuinn and picked the “Jazz Overdrive” preset on it, set up the MIDI track to drive the keyboard and then recorded that.
 I’ve heard it called “printing” when you record something on one track that’s sourced from another track playing through some outboard stuff.
 Printing.